 Lawncare costs in Vancouver vary, it can be about $35-50 for a standard lot in Vancouver (33 by 122 feet) per grass cutting.
 Your expert lawn care person will know how often fertilizer needs to be applied and other things that need to be done (like lime) to maintain a green lawn.

-For ‘all in one’ lawn care and landscaping that includes removal of leaves in the fall, this can be paid for as a package and we have gotten quotes of around $1000 a year.
+For ‘all in one’ lawn care and landscaping that includes removal of leaves in the fall, this can be paid for as a package and we have gotten quotes of around $2000 a year for a lot a little larger than standard.

 One of our neighbours uses Nutrilawn (I believe it is a franchise lawn care company) and her lawn looks absolutely amazing- like you could sleep on the lawn amazing.
 Like the grass would envelope you in a pillowy softness and your kids could play on your grass all day and develop wonderful childhood memories from it.